How Much Does a SOC 2 Audit Cost in 2025

 An Overview of Bright Defense’s SOC 2 Compliance Services from Bright Defense Co-Founder, Tim Mektrakarn.

-Understanding the Cost of a SOC 2 Audit
+How Much Does a SOC 2 Audit Cost?

 The cost of a SOC 2 audit depends on numerous factors, such as: